 Planting them directly in the ground gets you around the fag of all this.

-She who must obeyed prefers planting them in a seed-box; that way too you can keep them in a warm sunny place in early spring, and bring them indoors, or cover them at night if a late frost threatens.
+She who must be obeyed prefers planting them in a seed-box; that way too you can keep them in a warm sunny place in early spring.
+Bring them indoors or cover them at night if a late frost threatens.

 It's August now in the southern hemisphere but we could still have another frost.

-Then it's a case of digging a trench that you fill with compost; it's probably physically the most difficult part of organic-gardening, excellent exercise but doing back and shoulder stretches before starting is vital.
-Otherwise you'll be keeping your DC in business.
+Then it's a case of digging a trench that you fill with compost; it is probably physically the most difficult part of organic-gardening, excellent exercise but doing back and shoulder stretches before starting is vital.
+Otherwise you will be keeping your DC in business.

 Actually I'm looking now at a new system; a portable chicken tractor.
 The chooks will turn any green material we feed them into manure, obviating the need to dig these trenches; it really is heavy-work and probably quite unnecessary.